 A guilty plea, remorse, and a good outcome

-Mr JA pleaded guilty to the allegations.
-Mr Tehan, on behalf of Mr JA made it clear that he did not have any involvement with or knowledge of any arrangements between parties relevant to tactics to be adopted during the running of the race.
-Mr Tehan stressed that Mr JA had provided full co-operation and assistance to the Harness Racing Victoria Stewards, did not play any part with respect to any matters relating to the manipulation of the actual race, indicated at an early stage that he would be pleading guilty, has been a licensed person since 2004, an owner for a longer period and had displayed genuine remorse for his involvement in the matter and for the damage that had been caused to an industry that he had loved for a long period of time.
-Mr Tehan tendered seventeen personal references supplied in support of Mr JA outlining his significant contributions to the community and the remorse he had demonstrated.
+Our client pleaded guilty to the allegations.
+Mr Tehan, on behalf of Mr JA, made it clear that Mr JA did not have any involvement with or knowledge of any arrangements between parties about race tactics.
+Mr Tehan stressed that Mr JA had fully co-operated with and assisted the Harness Racing Victoria Stewards.
+Our client did not play any part in any manipulation of the race.
+He also indicated at an early stage that he would be pleading guilty.
+Further, he has been a licensed person since 2004, and an owner for a longer period.
+Mr JA displayed genuine remorse for his involvement in the matter and for the damage to an industry that he loved.
+Mr Tehan tendered 17 personal references in support of Mr JA.
+These outlined his significant contributions to the community and how he had demonstrated his remorse.

 The Board imposed an effective total disqualification of 18 months from involvement in the Harness Racing industry.
-Subsequent negotiations with Harness Racing Victoria have resulted in Mr JA an engineer and grape harvester, being permitted to perform engineering works on licensed harness racing properties when required, and to continue to perform grape harvesting work for harness racing trainers during the disqualification period.
+Harness Racing Victoria, after negotiations allowed Mr JA, an engineer and grape harvester, to perform engineering works on licensed harness racing properties.
+It also allowed him to continue to perform grape harvesting work for harness racing trainers during the disqualification period.

 Our client was very pleased with this result.
 This outcome demonstrates how careful preparation and presentation of your case can result in a better outcome for race betting matters.